JensT1999/CQuickSort/README.md

 ### Preparation:

-Please note that the algorithm is written in C99.
-Copy both files 'quicksort.h' and 'quicksort.c' into your project.
-After that include the header 'quicksort.h'.
--> #include "quicksort.h"
+Please note that the algorithm is written in C99.\n Copy both files 'quicksort.h' and 'quicksort.c' into your project.
+After that include the header 'quicksort.h'.\n -> #include "quicksort.h"

 ### Calling: